Animal Science

 Sample Program Guide

+This sample plan of study applies to the Biomedical Science option.
 This option is recommended for students interested in pursing a Doctor of Veterinary Medicine degree and/or students interested in graduate degree programs.

 Freshman